bitmark-inc/docs/bitmark-references/security.markdown

 memory hard algorithm for the Block Identifiers to prevent the use of ASIC miners and to set the memory parameters to make GPUs uneconomic leaving CPUs as the best way to perform the Proof of Work.
-This prevents existing Bitcoin and Litecoin mining hardware from using their large mining systems against the chain.
+This prevents existing owners of Bitcoin and Litecoin mining hardware from using their large mining systems from disrupting the chain.

 So the Argon2 was chosen as a modern high security memory hard hashing algorithm from: https://github.com/P-H-C/phc-winner-argon2